Walter Cronkite School of Journalism and Mass Communication policies

 All ASU students, freshman through senior, must maintain a minimum GPA of 2.00 for all courses completed at ASU.
 If this standard is not maintained, the student is placed on probation.
 Students on probation must see an advisor before further registration and must do one of the following:

-- Achieve an ASU GPA of 2.00 or greater in order to return to academic good standing.
+• Achieve an ASU GPA of 2.00 or greater to return to academic good standing.

-- Obtain a semester GPA of 2.50 with no grade less than a “C” in order to be granted one additional semester on continued probation.
-At the end of the continued probation, the student must return to academic good standing (a minimum cumulative ASU GPA of 2.00) to avoid disqualification.
+• Obtain a semester GPA of 2.50 with no grade lower than “C” to be granted one additional semester on continuing probation.
+At the end of the continuing probation, the student must return to academic good standing (a minimum cumulative ASU GPA of 2.00) to avoid disqualification.

 Disqualification